 In Bangladesh, poverty is forcing girls as young as 10 to become child-brides.
-This project provides a girl with a scholarship to stay in school, which is the best way to prevent child marriage and give her the chance to learn her way out of poverty.
+Though parents believe this is a viable way of providing for their daughters, it usually means a life of abuse, poverty, and loneliness.
+And it often leads to the girl being trafficked.
+This project provides a girl with a scholarship to stay in school, which is the best way to prevent child marriage and give her the chance to become educated and rise above poverty.

-A girl with 10 years of education has a 6 times lower chance of being pushed into marriage before she is 18.
+A girl with 10 years of education has a 6 times lower chance of being forced into marriage before she is 18.
 This project provides scholarships for girls at risk in Bangladesh, or other countries where World Concern works with a high rate of child marriage, such as Chad and Kenya.
-By financially supporting a girl to stay in school, it alleviates the financial burden on the family and gives the girl a chance to receive an education and learn their way out of poverty.
+By financially supporting a girl to stay in school, it alleviates the financial burden on the family and gives the girl a chance to receive an education and rise above poverty.

-Providing a scholarship for a girl to receive an education, will not only directly transform her life and save them from becoming a child bride, but will also impact a generation by empowering educated, young women to make a difference in their communities.
+Providing a scholarship for a girl to receive an education will not only directly transform her life and save her from becoming a child bride, it will also impact a generation by empowering educated, young women to make a difference in their communities.